zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

 NGINX App Protect DoS arbitrator orchestrates all the running NGINX App Protect DoS instances to synchronize local/global attack start/stop.

 NGINX App Protect DoS arbitrator serves as a central coordinating component for managing multiple instances of  App Protect DoS in a network.
+It is needed when there are more than one NGINX App Protect DoS instances.
 Its primary function is to ensure that all instances are aware of and share the same state for each protected object.
 Here's a clearer breakdown of how it works and why it's necessary:

 How NGINX App Protect DoS Arbitrator Works: